 Zinc is known to promote cell reproduction, helping tissues grow and repair.
 It also supports the oil glands that keep your hair soft and moisturized.
 The good news is zinc can be found in one of the world’s most popular foods—chocolate!

 This powerhouse antioxidant helps produce sebum to keep your scalp healthy and your hair glossy.
 You can get this essential nutrient by eating watermelons, carrots, mangoes and sweet potatoes.

-Found in strawberries, red peppers, pineapples and citrus fruits, vitamin C helps your body produce collagen, a protein essential for hair growth.
+Found in strawberries, red peppers, pineapples and citrus fruits, vitamin C is a nutrient for thinning hair that helps your body produce collagen, a protein essential for hair growth.

 Known as the sunshine vitamin, vitamin D3 helps regulate your hair growth cycle.
 Find it in dairy products, whole grains and fatty fish like salmon.